Test your computer or device

 - The minimum bandwidth for video playback is 350kbps.

-- For video webcasts, high bitrate streams will give you the best full-screen experience.
-Full-screen mode is enabled by clicking on the double arrow icon on the video player's control bar.
-To exit full-screen mode, type the Esc key.
+- Full-screen mode is enabled by clicking on the double arrow icon on the video player's control bar.
+To exit full-screen mode, press the Esc key.

 - On-Demand (Replay) streams are often made available after some Live events have concluded.
 The stream will continue where you left off after pausing.
 Just like the Live webcast, you will need sufficient bandwidth to view the webcast.